radix-io-archived/mochi-cfg/README.md

 # mochi-cfg

-Utility library for managing configuration and state
+Utility library for managing configuration and state in Mochi components